hsemple/pythongis_tutorials/docs/source/functions.rst

 |

-# The following script uses ArcPy's ListRaster function to creaate a list of raster files and iterates through each file in the list and prints out their names.
-Try to identify the functions in the script.
+# The following script uses Arcpy's ListRaster function to create a list of raster files and iterates through each file in the list and prints out their names.
+Run the using your own data.
+Study each line of the code to understand it in its entirety.

 .. code-block:: python